angular-ui/AngularJS-sublime-package/README.md

 Plug-in Details
 ---

+**Completions**

-This plug-in allows for auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML and [Jade](https://github.com/davidrios/jade-tmbundle) elements.
+Provides auto-completion of core AngularJS attributes, such as `ng-repeat`, `ng-click`, etc… within HTML and [Jade](https://github.com/davidrios/jade-tmbundle) elements.

 However, you're not limited to just HTML and [Jade](https://github.com/davidrios/jade-tmbundle) file types.
 You can extend the scope to allow for other templating languages as well as add your own custom attributes and components for auto-completion.

+**Definition Lookups**

+Quickly find your directives/filters/modules/factories via the quick_panel.
+Once your project has been indexed *(this happens each time you open your project up in Sublime Text and could take a few secs depending on size of project)* you can use the keyboard shortcut `super+a, super+f` to open a quick_panel search.

+Definition Lookup Options (experimental)
+---

+*(Any edits made here currently require you to close and reopen your project)*

+**Excluding Folders**

+You can exclude folders by adding them to the `exclude_dirs` property in the User Settings.
+By default 'node_modules/' is excluded, but you will need to add it back if you update the excluded_dirs property in your User Settings.

+**File Preview** *(Sublime Text 3 Only)*

+As you type the current file and defition will be showing in the buffer giving to a quick view of the file as you search.
+If you wish to disable this feature set `show_file_preview` to false in your User Settings.

 Extending The Attribute List
 ---